ryanosull/FLW-Travel-Journal/README.md

 # Technologies Used
-• **React:** The app is built using the React framework, providing a fast and efficient user interface.
+• **React:** The app is built using the React, providing a fast and efficient user interface.

 • **Create React App:** The project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app), allowing for a streamlined development setup.